cmanchon/carcassonne/README.md

 # Carcassonne

-Run `make` to compile the program, and then execute the `main` file to play on terminal.
+While in the `carcassonne-game` folder, run `make` to compile the program, and then execute the `main` file to play on terminal.